 I love art and London is the best city I know to immerse myself in it, from pre-historic to contemporary and anything in the middle.

-Since 2011, kelise72.com has published nearly 200 stories about art, weird stuff, and creative stuff that’s sometimes hard to find, mostly in and around London – though I get out of town sometimes, too.
-What started as a means to practice writing about art (after a journalism course with ArtRadar), has grown every year by 30-50%, and by now, posts on this blog have been viewed over 42,000 times (and counting).
+Since 2011, kelise72.com has published around 200 stories about art, weird stuff, and other creative expression that’s sometimes hard to find, mostly in and around London – though I get out of town sometimes, too.
+What started as a means to practice writing about art, has grown every year by 30-50%, and by now, posts on this blog have been viewed over 50,000 times (and counting).

 Visitors are stopping by from all over the world to check out London’s art scene, which is pretty exciting, because that means I might have played even a small part in helping to put London’s emerging or lesser-known artists on the map, as well as highlight more established artists, too.
 And it also means that there are thousands of people other than my mum reading my blog.
 Which is also pretty cool.
 Thanks mum!
 Thanks world!